thomasgtaylor/how.wtf/content/post/2023-03-27-specify-a-log-group-for-a-lambda-function-in-aws-cloudformation.md

 ---
-title: Specify a log group for a lambda function in AWS CloudFormation
-date: 2023-03-27T01:50:00-04:00
 author: Thomas Taylor
+categories:
+- cloud
+date: 2023-03-27 01:50:00-04:00
 description: How to specify a log group for a Lambda Function in AWS CloudFormation
-categories:
-- Cloud
 tags:
-- AWS
+- aws
+title: Specify a log group for a lambda function in AWS CloudFormation
 ---

 By default, lambda functions will create their own log groups if they are given proper permissions.